Durand Line: Recent border skirmishes

 In July 2003, Pakistani and Afghan forces clashed over border posts.
 The Afghan government claimed that the Pakistani military established bases up to 600 meters inside Afghanistan in the Yaqubi area near bordering Mohmand District.
 The Yaqubi and Yaqubi Kandao (Pass) area were later found to fall within Afghanistan.
 In 2007, Pakistan erected fences and posts a few hundred metres inside Afghanistan near the border-straddling bazaar of Angoor Ada in South Waziristan, but the Afghan National Army quickly removed them and began shelling Pakistani positions.
 Leaders in Pakistan said the fencing was a way to prevent Taliban militants from crossing over between the two nations, but Afghan President Hamid Karzai believed that it is Islamabad's plan to permanently separate the Pashtun tribes.
 Special Forces from the United States Army were based at Shkin, Afghanistan, seven kilometres west of Angoor Ada, from 2002.
 In 2009, the International Security Assistance Force (ISAF) and American CIA began using unmanned aerial vehicles from the Afghan side to hit terrorist targets on the Pakistani side of the Durand Line.

 The border area between Afghanistan and Pakistan has long been one of the most dangerous places in the world, due largely to very little government control.
 It is legal and common in the region to carry guns, and assault rifles and explosives are common.
 Many forms of illegal activities take place, such as smuggling of weapons, narcotics, lumber, copper, gemstones, marble, vehicles, and electronic products, as well as ordinary consumer goods.
 Kidnappings and murders are frequent.

 Militants frequently cross the border from both sides to conduct attacks.
-Recently, 300 Taliban militants from Afghanistan's territory launched attacks on Pakistani border posts in which 34 Pakistani security forces were believed to be killed.
 In June 2011 more than 500 Taliban militants entered Upper Dir area from Afghanistan and killed more than 30 Pakistani security forces.
 Police said the attackers targeted a checkpost, destroyed two schools and several houses, while killing a number of civilians.

 The governments of Pakistan and Afghanistan are both trying to extend the rule of law into the border areas.
 At the same time, the United States is reviewing the Reconstruction Opportunity Zones (ROZ) Act in Washington, D.C., which is supposed to help the economic status of the Pashtun and Baloch tribes by providing jobs to a large number of the population on both sides of the Durand Line border.